cosmos/cosmos-sdk/CONTRIBUTING.md

 ## Teams Dev Calls

 The Cosmos SDK has many stakeholders contributing and shaping the project.
-Regen Network Development leads the Cosmos SDK R&D, and welcomes long-term contributors & additional maintainers from other projects.
+Regen Network Development leads the Cosmos SDK R&D, and welcomes long-term contributors and additional maintainers from other projects.
 We use self-organizing principles to coordinate and collaborate across organizations in structured "Working Groups" that focus on specific problem domains or architectural components of the Cosmos SDK.

-The developers are organized in working group which are listed on a ["Working Groups & Arch Process" Github Issue](https://github.com/cosmos/cosmos-sdk/issues/9058) (pinned at the top of the [issues list](https://github.com/cosmos/cosmos-sdk/issues)).
+The developers are organized in working groups which are listed on a ["Working Groups & Arch Process" Github Issue](https://github.com/cosmos/cosmos-sdk/issues/9058) (pinned at the top of the [issues list](https://github.com/cosmos/cosmos-sdk/issues)).

 The important development announcements are shared on [Discord](https://discord.com/invite/cosmosnetwork) in the \#dev-announcements channel.